starhound/ActiveDirectoryCreateUser/README.md

 It will attempt to elevate itself to Admin status on the local system.

-Then it will enable PS-Remote on said system.
+Then it will enable [PS-Remote](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-7.1) on said system.

-Once enabled, it will attempt to connect to your Domain Controller.
+Once enabled, it will attempt to connect to your Domain Controller (through the use of PS-Remote).

 Once connected, it gathers some input (first name, last name, email address) and creates a new user in Active Directory, using a temporary password, with information from the input given.